DiscordBM/DiscordBM/README.md

 * Support more endpoints (Easy to add yourself; PRs appreciated)
 * Attachments support (For now you can provide media links instead, which is usually better anyway)
 * Support gateway payload compression
+* Support voice
 * OAuth-2 support (Not really needed for bots, so not a priority)

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.com/invite/vapor) to discuss your ideas.
 I'm also actively looking for any new info in the Discord API, and will add them to the library as soon as I can.